AppDaemon/appdaemon/docs/APPGUIDE.rst

 the ``.py``) is sufficient.
 If names in the subdirectories overlap, AppDir will pick one of them but the exact choice it will make is undefined.
 When starting the system for the first time or when reloading an App or Module, the system will log the fact in its main log.
 It is often the case that there is a problem with the class, maybe a syntax error or some other problem.
 If that is the case, details will be output to the error log allowing the user to remedy the problem and reload.

+In general, the user should always keep an eye on the error log - system errors will be logged to the main log, any errors that are the responsibility of the user, e.g. that come from app code will be found in the error log.

 Steps to writing an App
 -----------------------